Shinnecock Hills Golf Club - Golf Digest

-Generally considered to be the earliest links in America, heavily remodeled twice by C.B.
-Macdonald, then replaced (except for three holes) by William S. Flynn in the early 1930s.
-It's so sublime that its architecture hasn't really been altered for nearly 50 years, until the team of Bill Coore and Ben Crenshaw made several changes in 2012, including restoration of a massive waste area on the sixth hole, to prepare Shinnecock for the 2018 U.S. Open.
-Shinnecock will also host the 2026 U.S. Open.
+Generally considered to be the earliest links in America, heavily remodeled by C.B.
+Macdonald, then replaced (except for three holes) by William S. Flynn in the early 1930s, it’s so sublime that its architecture hasn’t really been altered for nearly 50 years.
+Most trees that once framed many holes have been removed, and in 2012, the team of Bill Coore and Ben Crenshaw did make a few changes, mostly green expansions and new mowing patterns, to prepare Shinnecock for the 2018 U.S. Open, won by Brooks Koepka.
+Shinnecock will again host the U.S. Open in 2026.

 100 Greatest History: Ranked since 1967.
 Highest ranking: No. 2, 2007-08.
 Previous ranking: 4